Near Yuba City in Sutter County, California — The American West (Pacific Coastal)

 Location.
 39° 8.723′ N, 121° 46.924′ W. Marker is near Yuba City, California, in Sutter County.
 Touch for map.
 Marker is at or near this postal address: 9001 Colusa Highway (State Highway 20), Yuba City CA 95991, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Major General John C. Fremont and his Expedition (approx. 2.9 miles away); Sutter County Veterans Memorial Sam Brannan Park (approx. 8.2 miles away); Grand Island Shrine (approx. 8.6 miles away); Mosburg Building (approx. 8.9 miles away); Teegarden House (approx. 8.9 miles away); Veterans Memorial Monument (approx. 9.4 miles away); Masonic Temple Corner Stone (approx. 9.4 miles away).
+At least 8 other markers are Major General John C. Fremont and his Expedition (approx. 2.9 miles away); Sutter County Veterans Memorial (approx. 7.8 miles away); Sam Brannan Park (approx. 8.2 miles away); Grand Island Shrine (approx. 8.6 miles away); Mosburg Building (approx. 8.9 miles away); Teegarden House (approx. 8.9 miles away); Veterans Memorial Monument (approx. 9.4 miles away); Masonic Temple Corner Stone (approx. 9.4 miles away).
 Touch for a list and map of all markers in Yuba City.

 More about this marker.
 This site has been designated as California Registered Historical Landmark No.929

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 3,274 times since then and 36 times this year.
-Photos: 1, 2, 3. submitted on October 2, 2008, by Syd Whittle of El Dorado Hills, California.
-4. submitted on December 8, 2008, by Syd Whittle of El Dorado Hills, California.
+This page was last revised on October 14, 2020.
+It was originally submitted on October 2, 2008, by Syd Whittle of Mesa, Arizona.
+This page has been viewed 3,429 times since then and 20 times this year.
+Photos: 1, 2, 3. submitted on October 2, 2008, by Syd Whittle of Mesa, Arizona.
+4. submitted on December 8, 2008, by Syd Whittle of Mesa, Arizona.